Two Presidents, One Day, Sixteen Years: Kansas & Missouri

 Like Eisenhower, Truman was a decent man steeped in heartland values.
-Unlike Ike, he came to power in harrowing times.
+Unlike Ike, he came to the presidency in harrowing times.

 No matter what decisions the fledgling president made, they were bound to be controversial, and to this day Truman remains a controversial figure.
 His library and museum do not skirt the issue but present a balanced view of the man, laying out the challenges and achievements of his career in clear, sequential order.

 This is an elegantly designed, well-organized museum with engaging interactive displays incorporating audio, video, film clips, surveys, games, music and maps.
-As you make your way through the museum you cannot help but be struck by the many fearsome challenges faced by this humble former shopkeeper.
+As you make your way through the museum you cannot help but be struck by the many fearsome challenges this humble former shopkeeper had to face.

 Eisenhower vs Truman